cloudwan/gohan/docs/schema.md

   - `skip_related` - locks the resource but leaves related resources unlocked
   - (empty): default, no locking

+- retry_create_on_duplicate_entry (boolean)

+  Whether create logic should be retried in case of "Duplicate Entry" on DB.
+Default to false.
+  Useful when pre_create logic is setting some generated data on column where unique index was applied.
+  3 retries are applied to create logic, when flag is turned on.

 ## Properties

 We need to define properties of a resource using following parameters.